-Nominations are now open for the 2017 IHA Board elections, which take place between June and August this year.
-These elections will decide the international representatives that will shape and direct our work over the next two years.
+Nominations are now open for the 2019 IHA Board elections, which will take place between May and July this year.
+These elections will decide the international representatives who will shape and direct our work over the next two years.

-Anyone who is either employed by an IHA member company or is an individual IHA member can stand to be a Board member.
+Anyone who is employed by an IHA corporate member or is an individual IHA member can stand to be a Board member.
 This simple five-step guide explains what you need to do to put yourself forward.
-You can download a nomination pack here.

-If you have not been actively involved with IHA’s work programme before now, you may find it useful to discover more about our activities and priorities before you prepare your election materials.
+If you have not been actively involved with IHA’s work programme before now, you may find it useful to learn more about our activities and priorities before you prepare your election materials.

-Our 2016–17 Activity and Strategy Report details our recent work and our impact on the sector, as well as outlining some future activities.
+Our 2017–18 Activity and Strategy Report details our recent work and impact on the sector, as well as outlining some future activities.

 2. Check your eligibility

-As an employee of an IHA member company or an individual member, you are eligible to run as a candidate in the Board elections.
+As an employee of an IHA corporate member or an individual member, you are eligible to run as a candidate in the Board elections.

-Furthermore, you should be aware that elected Board members will be expected to fulfil responsibilities and duties that include:
+Prospective candidates should be aware that Board members will be expected to fulfil responsibilities and duties which include:

-- Acting within the best interests of the association and promote its success
+- Acting within the best interests of the association and promoting its success

 - Acting in accordance with the association's constitution and bye-laws